Antiderivative Of Absolute Value Of X

 3. Forgetting the Constant of Integration: Forgetting to add the constant of integration C results in an incomplete antiderivative.
 Remember that the antiderivative is a family of functions, not just a single function.

-4. Not Ensuring Continuity: Failing to ensure that the piecewise antiderivative is continuous at x = 0 can lead to incorrect results.
+4. Not Ensuring Continuity: Failing to make sure the piecewise antiderivative is continuous at x = 0 can lead to incorrect results.
 The constants of integration must be chosen such that the antiderivative is continuous.

 Advanced Concepts